 - Click on an item in the Flow area to make it your active item.
-This can be a reference to data elsewhere in Spotlight or another dataset you have already created in this Workspace.
+This can be a reference to data elsewhere in Datameer or another dataset you have already created in this Workspace.
 Just make sure it has data you want to include in your new dataset.

 - Your active item will be colored green and have have a button next to it.
 Clicking the green button will feed the data from your active item into a newly created dataset in this Workspace.
 You can also right-click an item in the flow and select the "Create Dataset" option from the context menu there.

 Your newly created dataset will become your active item and you will see an arrow from the flow item that is feeding data to your dataset.
-Spotlight names new datasets using the name of this parent item followed by a number starting at 2 and increasing by 1 for each additional dataset created from the same parent (see figure in Flow area below).
+Datameer names new datasets using the name of this parent item followed by a number starting at 2 and increasing by 1 for each additional dataset created from the same parent (see figure in Flow area below).

 Add or edit operations#